-The government has announced that it will bring forward legislation to allow SMEs to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.
-The scheme will repay employers the current rate of SSP that they pay to current or former employees for periods of sickness starting on or after 13 March 2020.
+The Government announced legislation to allow SMEs to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.
+The scheme repays employers the current rate of SSP that they pay to current or former employees for periods of sickness starting on or after 13 March 2020.

-The scheme will cover up to a maximum of two weeks of sick pay – either because the employee has coronavirus themselves or because they cannot work because they are self-isolating at home.
-No doctor’s note will be required in order for employers to make a claim.
+The scheme will cover up to a maximum of two weeks of sick pay – either because the employee has Coronavirus themselves or because they cannot work because they're self-isolating at home.
+No doctor’s note is required in order for employers to make a claim.

-- The scheme is only available to SMEs, defined as businesses that had fewer than 250 employees on 28 February 2020
+- The scheme is only available to SMEs, defined as businesses that have fewer than 250 employees on 28 February 2020

 - Employers must have had a PAYE payroll scheme that was created and started on or before 28 February 2020